White Sox vs. Astros Player Props Betting Odds

 Robert Stats

-- Luis Robert has 10 doubles, nine home runs, nine walks and 24 RBI (38 total hits).
-He's also swiped one base.
+- Robert has 40 hits with 10 doubles, 10 home runs, nine walks and 26 RBI.
+He's also stolen one base.

-- Robert enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .278 with a double, two home runs and four RBI.
+- Robert will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is batting .316 with a double, three home runs and six RBI.

 Robert Recent Games